appvia/appviamaps/app-README.md

 ### deployment.yaml
 Firstly let's create a deployment object that configures our pod and container, amongst other things.
 The deployment yaml file will create a deployment resource along with pods(with running container) and replicationcontroller resources within the cluster.

+**Go ahead and create the deployment by applying the deploment.yaml file as below
 ```
 kubectl apply -f scripts/kubernetes/deployment.yaml
 ```